vincentlaucsb/pgreaper/docs/source/index.rst

 Reading From Compressed (ZIP) Files
 ------------------------------------
 PGReaper is capable of copying specific files located in ZIP archives without decompressing them.
+(If you are interested in reading in GZIP, BZIP, or LZMA compressed files, use the `compression` parameter on the `copy_csv()` function.)

 .. toctree::